New Mexico Meadow Jumping Mouse

 Description

-The NMMJM is a subspecies of the meadow jumping mouse (Zapus hudsonius), which is a member of a family that is only found in the northern hemisphere.
+The NMMJM is a subspecies of the meadow jumping mouse (Zapus hudsonius), which is a member of a family found in the northern hemisphere.
+The NMMJM grows to about 7.1-9.2 inches in total length and has elongated feet (7 .2 inches), a long, two-toned tail (4.9 inches), a dark yellowish-brown, dark brown, and grayish-brown back, yellowish-brown sides, and a white underbody.
 The meadow jumping mouse can be distinguished from mice of other families by its long hind legs, long tail, and two-footed jumping gait.
-The NMMJM has a dark yellowish-brown, dark brown, and grayish-brown back, yellowish-brown sides, and a white underbody.
-Although, the NMMJM occurs in the same areas as the Western jumping mouse, it has been described as distinct based on fur characteristics, the absence of white ear fringe, and teeth arrangement, as well as body measurements, including mass, tail length, and right hind foot length.
-The NMMJM grows to about 7.1–9.2 inches in total length and has elongated feet (1.2 inches) and a long, two-toned tail (4.9 inches).
+In areas where NMMJM occurrence overlaps with that of the Western jumping mouse, the NMMJM can be differentiated by its fur characteristics, the absence of white ear fringe, and its teeth arrangement, as well as its body measurements, including mass, tail length, and right hind foot length.

 Distribution